 Notes.
 The left panel depicts the fund flows' EPFR measure and the CEMBI spread for Chile (right axis).
 The vertical line denotes February 2020, the month before the first COVID case in Chile in March 7, 2020.
 The data sources are, respectively, Informa PLC and Bloomberg.
-The right panel depicts our data's average UIP premia at the firm level based on foreign dollar debt (solid blue line) and based on domestic dollar debt (dashed red line).
+The right panel depicts our data's average International UIP Premia (solid blue line shows difference in firms borrowing rates on local and USD debt from foreign lenders after adjusting for exchange rate changes) and Domestic UIP Premia (dashed red line shows difference in firms borrowing rates on local and USD debt from domestic lenders, after adjusting for exchange rate changes).
 The vertical line denotes May 2020, the month when the sovereign guarantees policy was implemented.
 The source for the data in the right panel is explained in Section 3.